jizhang0212/STOR-664-Project-Team-9/README.md

 Our goal is to identify and evaluate the key determinants of **housing prices in Ames, Iowa**.
 Using the Ames Housing Dataset, we analyze how factors such as home size, overall quality, age, neighborhood, and various structural or amenity features contribute to the sale price of a home.

 Part 1 focuses on exploratory data analysis, literature review, data concerns, and the development of an analysis plan.
-Part 2 will extend this work by fitting multiple predictive models—including linear regression, lasso regression, and nonlinear methods—to explain and predict SalePrice and log(SalePrice).
+Part 2 extends this work by fitting linear regression models that incorporate newly constructed spatial variables, apply a log transformation to address skewness, and remove influential outliers to improve model validity.

 ## Repository Structure